tanmaibsu/2d_NAM_new_mapping/error_correction/DECODER_DOCUMENTATION.md

 | `max_iters` | 40 | Maximum search iterations |
 | `beam_width` | 6 | Number of candidate paths maintained |

-### Strengths and limitations

-- **Strengths**: Efficient for up to ~8 errors; considers both parity and checksum information; avoids local minima via beam search.
-- **Limitations**: Computational cost grows with beam width and iterations; may fail for dense error patterns where the syndrome is ambiguous.

 ---